-The College of Arts and Sciences Dean’s Office selected two interdisciplinary research teams for a new internal funding award, the A&S Interdisciplinary Research Initiative, which is generously funded in part by CSU alumni John and Patty Thompson.
+The College of Arts and Sciences Dean’s Office selected two interdisciplinary research teams for a new internal funding award, the A&S Interdisciplinary Research Initiative, which is generously funded in part by CSU alumni John and Patricia Thompson.
 This initiative provides funding to support interdisciplinary teams of researchers to write external grant proposals for work designed to investigate challenges facing the people of Northeastern Ohio and contribute to solutions to the region's most vexing issues.
 Both teams include research-active faculty from the Arts, Humanities, and Sciences.

 The first team, consisting of Professors Thijs Heus (Physics), Marcus Schultz-Bergin (Philosophy), Kevin Mueller (Biological, Geological, and Environmental Sciences), Cigdem Slankard (Film & Media Arts), and Thomas Hilde (Urban Studies), will be researching Climate change in Northeast Ohio: Social and Scientific Views of Impacts, Mitigation, and Adaptation.
 Their research will include detailed computer simulations to better forecast climate change, an evaluation of climate change mitigation strategies in light of social justice and capturing the cultural impacts of climate change through documentary film.

 The second team, consisting of Professors Erin Avram (Chemistry), Tom Humphrey (History), Shelley Rose (History), and Heather Russell (Music), will be researching Creating a Culture of Community in Teacher Education.
 Their multi-stage research project is designed to reverse the trend of a decline in teachers, a problem that is especially true in urban areas.
 Their work is expected to have implications for the nationwide problem of teacher shortages.